bwvoss/failure-patterns-essay/README.md

-## Exploring Levels of Fault Tolerance
+## How to Design Fault Tolerant Applications

 ### Tell me if this seems familiar